 If you have more time to spend then you might want to consider these day trips from Dublin.

-This Dublin to Giant’s Causeway and Titanic exhibition full day trip will take you on a visit to the Titanic Experience, Giant’s Causeway and the Game of Thrones filming location of Dark Hedges.
-Or you could just take a train or coach to Belfast for the day
+This Dublin to Giant’s Causeway and Titanic exhibition full-day trip will take you on a visit to the Titanic Experience, Giant’s Causeway and the Game of Thrones filming location of Dark Hedges.
+Or you could take a train or coach to Belfast for the day and explore the city.

 Enjoy a Galway and Cliffs of Moher Day Trip taking in lively Galway on Ireland’s west coast and the stunning Cliffs of Moher.

-A Giants Causeway, Dark Hedges, Dunluce & Belfast Tour Discover Northern Ireland’s dramatic coastal route on a day trip to the Giant’s Causeway from Dublin.
-Visit the Dark Hedges, Dunluce Castle, and spend some time in Belfast..
+A Giants Causeway, Dark Hedges, Dunluce & Belfast Tour will take you to Northern Ireland’s beautiful and dramatic coastline. as you journey to the Giant’s Causeway from Dublin.
+Your tour will take in locations like the Dark Hedges and Dunluce Castle, and you’ll also have some time to spend in Belfast.

-Glendalough, Wicklow, & Kilkenny Full-Day Trip Travel south to Kilkenny, then pass through some of the beautiful countryside in the Wicklow Mountains making your way towards Glendalough.
+On this Glendalough, Wicklow, & Kilkenny Full-Day Trip you’ll travel south to Kilkenny, then pass through some of the beautiful countryside in the Wicklow Mountains, making your way towards Glendalough.

 Ready to plan your trip to Dublin?